deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 The 100lb plates were all off their racks and scattered around the gym like schoolyard frisbees.
 The spring steel barbell at the deadlift station---the one commissioned especially for the Protectors - had bent beyond hope of repair, the one at the squat rack was now roughly the shape of a hockey stick, and Adam was sitting in the middle of the floor, cradling his elbow and sobbing.

-Baseball was at his side in a flash.
+BASEBALL was at his side in a flash.
 "Oh man, brother, I- *oof!"*

 The air rushed straight out of him and he felt a stab of pain in his ribs as he found himself caught in the kind of crushing bear-hug that might have pulped an alien and badly hurt most humans.